lf-/flakey-profile/README.md

 > The former, not much can be done about, and it's probably easiest to just
 > delete the `registry.json` if it's broken.

+## Common problems

+It seems that often people run into an issue where `/nix/var/nix/profiles/per-user/$USER` does not exist.
+If this is the case, you can simply `sudo mkdir -p /nix/var/nix/profiles/per-user/$USER && sudo chown
+$USER /nix/var/nix/profiles/per-user/$USER`.
+Or, alternatively, `nix-env -f '<nixpkgs>' -iA hello` might fix it, but if it does not, try the other one.

+This has so far been observed on macOS, however we are unsure if this is a Mac only bug.